 Europe’s tech ecosystem is growing, and by extension, so are the number of startup and tech events.
 The center of the digital universe used to be London, which still produces far more innovative new companies than any other city with the possible exception of Tel Aviv.
 But with Brexit, there are emerging contenders for Europe’s tech crown now from Lisbon to Lviv.

 At first, Europe imitated Silicon Valley and its tech meetups and hackathons.
 Now, we’re going our own way, pushing hard into deep tech such as artificial intelligence and machine learning.

 As stated back in 2017, the question we always hear – as events multiply and corporations catch startup fever – is, “Are these things worth the time and money?”
 The answer is, “Sometimes.
 That’s your call.”
 If only the innovation they produced matched the ability of event organizers to come up with new ways to get you to fork over 500 euros!

 What we’re no longer including are the invitation-only and celebrity-oriented events, which come dangerously close to just being religious services for people worshiping at the Temple of Tech.
 For 2019, we’re including more events which can help you build your skills and industry connections.
-And as always, we’ll try to do a better job of keeping this list updated.
+And as always, thanks to those sending us their events … and we’ll try to do a better job of keeping this list updated.

 Feel free to send us your events at: terry@dispatcheseurope.
 And thanks to all of you who have sent/suggested events.